 Have you ever checked into a hotel where the bathroom has blown you away?
 Like: “OMG, honey, you’ve got to SEE this bathroom!”

-Singing in the shower takes on new meaning in these 10 best hotel bathrooms in the world
+Singing in the shower takes on new meaning in these 10 best hotel bathrooms

 The best hotel bathrooms in the world are absolute stunners.
 (We’ve been lucky enough to lather up in some of them.)

-Check out these luscious photos of 10 of the most decadent and best hotel bathrooms we’ve scouted out.
+Check out these luscious photos of 10 of the most decadent and fabulous hotel bathrooms we’ve scouted out.
 Whether you want to shower in a garden in Bali or gaze at hundreds of fish from a bathtub in Dubai, these hotels are worth booking for their bathrooms alone.

 1. Phulay Bay, a Ritz-Carlton Reserve, Krabi (Thailand)